undkonsorten/typo3-cute-mailing/Documentation/Introduction/Index.rst

 And we wanted to be free in the choice of address types and not limited to fe_users.

-So now CuteMailing only does one thing: **Sending mails!**
+So now Cute Mailing only does one thing: **Sending mails!**

 .. important::

-   CuteMailing does not provide HTML templates or plugins for subscribing or unsubscribing to a newsletter!
+   Cute Mailing does not provide HTML templates or plugins for subscribing or unsubscribing to a newsletter!
 There are ready-made solutions or tools that can be used.